DFreds/dfreds-pocket-change/README.md

   > Now the big bad evil guy won't be randomly receiving cash!
 I bet he would be less evil if he did, though.

-* The actor has a type of humanoid and the module is configured to only allow generation for humanoids.
+* The actor has a type that matches the configuration provided in the settings.

   > It would be a bit weird if that wolf your players slew had some coins shoved up its nether regions.
+But hey, maybe that sounds fun, too.
+Go nuts!

 * The actor is an NPC.
 This avoids messing with any data related to player characters.